(As amended up to September 2017)

 (1) A notice may be served by the Committee upon any member either personally or by sending it by post or by email to the member at the address shown in the Register of Members.

 (2) Where a document is properly addressed and prepaid to a person as a letter, the document shall, unless the contrary is proved, be deemed to have been given to the person at the time at which the letter would have been delivered in the ordinary course of post.

 The Committee may from time to time appoint a person or persons (whether a member or not) to act as Editor or Editors of AAIR publications.
-Any such appointment may be made for such period and on such terms and conditions as the Committee thinks fit, and shall specify the duties and responsibilities.
+Any such appointment may be made for such period and on such terms and conditions as the Committee deems appropriate, and shall specify the duties and responsibilities.

-Except as otherwise provided in these Rules, all books, documents and securities of AAIR shall be kept in the custody and control of the Secretary.
+Except as otherwise provided in these Rules, all books, documents and securities of AAIR shall be kept in the custody and control of the Secretary or a delegate of the Secretary.
 The office(s) of AAIR shall be located at such place as shall be determined by the Committee from time to time.

 (1) The Committee may from time to time adopt a Code of Ethics and Professional Conduct which upon ratification by AAIR in a general meeting (or by referendum) shall be binding upon all members.

-(2) Upon ratification of a Code of Ethics and Professional Conduct or the ratification of any amendment or variation of such Code, a copy of the Code, amendment or variation as the case may be shall be provided to each member.
+(2) Upon ratification of a Code of Ethics and Professional Conduct or the ratification of any amendment or variation of such Code, a copy of the Code, amendment or variation shall be provided to each member.